supercooper64/Yoshis-Adventure/README.md

 - Star Wars franchise: The word, "May Yoshyrule Be With You!", is a reference to this franchises's "May the Force Be With You" phrase.

-- Mario and Luigi: Partners in Time: Yoshi's sprites are reused from this game, with the exception of Blue, Red and Purple Yoshi, which are completely repainted by DJ STUDIO due to the lack of frames for them in regards to turning their view when Yoshi "looks" at the NPC Yoshis, although Purple Yoshi was an original paint job after the game itself not containing that Yoshi.
+- Mario and Luigi: Partners in Time: Yoshi's sprites are reused from this game, with the exception of Blue, Red and Purple Yoshi, which are completely repainted by DJ STUDIO due to the lack of frames for them in regards to turning their view when Yoshi "looks" at the NPC Yoshis, although Purple Yoshi was an original paint job after the game did not have that colored Yoshi.

 - Parks and Recreation (TV Show): The place, Swanson Sewers, is a name parodied reference to the character Ron Swanson.
 Leslie Knope is mentioned in this game by Blue Yoshi in the beginning of the game.
 Also, in the description for the powerup, Super Saiyan Yoshi, Tom Haverford's "Treat Yo Self" catchphrase is referenced.